Generalized Bell inequalities and frustrated spin systems: Inequalities and spin systems

 Next we introduce the correspondence to spin systems, see table \ref{tab2}.
 The basic idea is to re-interpret (\ref{G8a}) as a statement about the energy of a classical Heisenberg spin system $\Sigma$ of four spins, which are represented by the unit vectors $\vec{a},\vec{b},\vec{c},\vec{d}$.
 Of course, $\Sigma$ has nothing to do with the quantum two-spin system for which the EPR type of measurements are performed.
 The different signs in (\ref{G8a}) reflect the coupling between the four spins: $\Sigma$ can be visualized as a square with three anti-ferromagnetic bonds ($J=+1$) and one ferromagnetic bond ($J=-1$), see (\ref{E31}) and figure \ref{fig03}.
 Each spin configuration $\vec{a},\vec{b},\vec{c},\vec{d}$ realizing the lower bound of (\ref{G8a}) is thus a classical ground state for the (dimensionless) Hamiltonian

-In this paper we will always denote the ground state energy of a spin system by $-E_0$ in order to avoid inequalities of the form $E_0\le \ldots \le -E_0$.\\ The ground states do not minimize each term in (\ref{G9}) separately.
-Indeed, each term in (\ref{G9}) has the form of a spin dimer with a classical ground state energy of $-1$, irrespective of the sign of the dimer term.
-Adding these four ground state energies would result in $-E_0=-4$ (the same as in the case where all four signs in (\ref{G9}) are $+1$).
-Actually, the ground state energy of (\ref{G9}) is only $-E_0=-2\,\sqrt{2}$ since one cannot minimize each term of (\ref{G9}) separately without regard to the other terms.\\ Spin systems with this property, namely where not each term in the Heisenberg (or Ising) Hamiltonian can be minimized simultaneously by a classical ground state will be called ``frustrated" throughout this article.
+In this paper we will always denote the ground state energy of a spin system by $-E_0$ in order to avoid inequalities of the form $E_0\le \ldots \le -E_0$.\\ The ground states do not minimize each term in (\ref{G8a}) separately.
+Indeed, each term in (\ref{G8a}) has the form of a spin dimer with a classical ground state energy of $-1$, irrespective of the sign of the dimer term.
+Adding these four ground state energies would result in $-E_0=-4$ (the same as in the case where all four signs in (\ref{G8a}) are $+1$).
+Actually, the ground state energy of (\ref{G8a}) is only $-E_0=-2\,\sqrt{2}$ since one cannot minimize each term of (\ref{G8a}) separately without regard to the other terms.\\ Spin systems with this property, namely where not each term in the Heisenberg (or Ising) Hamiltonian can be minimized simultaneously by a classical ground state will be called ``frustrated" throughout this article.
+Note that it is \textit{not} excluded that the ground state of a frustrated spin system may be attained by a collinear (Ising) state; see the frustrated hypercube $H_4$ in Subsection \ref{sec:E3} as an example.
 Sometimes this notion is used in the literature with slightly different meanings.
 For the theory of frustrated spin systems, see, for example, \cite{SRFB:2004}, or, for an introduction, \cite{MR:2006}.
 One of the simplest examples is the anti-ferromagnetic (AF) spin triangle where the local states $\uparrow\downarrow$ minimize one term in the Heisenberg Hamiltonian but cannot be extended to a global ground state.
 The AF triangle has coplanar ground states with angles of $120^\circ$ between the spin vectors and is said to be ``geometrically frustrated".
-The frustrated square (\ref{G9}), or ``Bell square", as we will call it, is an example of non-geometric frustration. \\
+The frustrated square (\ref{G8a}), or ``Bell square", as we will call it, is an example of ``non-geometric frustration".
+A square with bonds of the same sign is not frustrated; the frustration of the Bell square is only due to the pattern of ferromagnetic and antiferromagnetic bonds. \\

+Alternatively, the ground state of the Bell square can be calculated by the methods provided in \cite{FSJ:2026}, see Section \ref{sec:E1}.
+For a spin ring that consists entirely of ferromagnetic bonds $J_{\mu,\mu+1}=-1$ except for a single antiferromagnetic bond $J_{01}=1$ we may anticipate the result that the ground state energy will be